mimecine/kiosk-book/src/content/pages/book-obama-2012-valentines.md

 ---
 id: 97688289439
-title: BOOK:Obama 2012:Valentines
+title: BOOK:Obama 2012:Valentines Spam
 shop_id: 5892901
 handle: book-obama-2012-valentines
 body_html: >-
-  <p data-mce-fragment="1">On occasion we send spam to the suckers who signed up
+  <p data-mce-fragment="1">On occasion we send spam to those who signed up to
-  to our mailing list.
+  our mailing list.
 On occasion they write back.
-This reply made tears roll down my face.<br><br>To: you<br>From: “KIOSK &lt;info@kioskkiosk.com&gt;”<br>Subject:
+This exchange had tears roll down my face.<br><br>To: you<br>From: “KIOSK &lt;info@kioskkiosk.com&gt;”<br>Subject:
   Valentines<br><br><em>Dearest,</em><br><br><em>Forgive me, for this is not an